-Specific duties required of a Level B research-only academic may include:
+Specific duties required of a Level C research-only academic may include:

-- 1. The conduct of research either as a member of a team or independently and the production of conference and seminar papers and publications from that research - 2.
-Supervision of research-support staff involved in the staff member's research - 3.
-Guidance in the research effort of junior members of research-only Academic staff in her/his research area - 4.
-Contribution to the preparation or, where appropriate, individual preparation of research proposal submissions to external funding bodies - 5.
-Involvement in professional activities including, subject to availability of funds, attendance at conferences and seminars in the field of expertise - 6.
-Administrative functions primarily connected with her/his area of research - 7.
-Occasional contributions to the teaching program within the field of the staff member's research - 8.
-Co-supervision or, where appropriate, supervision of major honours or postgraduate research projects within the field of the staff member's area of research; and - Attendance at meetings associated with research or the work of the organisational unit to which the research is connected and/or at departmental, school and/or faculty meetings and/or membership of a limited number of committees
+1. The conduct of research and the production of conference and seminar papers and publications from that research

+- 2. Supervision of research-support and administrative staff involved in the staff member's research - 3.
+Supervision, where appropriate, of the research of less senior research-only Academic staff - 4.
+Involvement, where appropriate, in the promotion of research links with outside bodies - 5.
+Preparation of research proposal submissions to external funding bodies - 6.
+Significant role in research projects including, where appropriate, leadership of research teams or management of projects - 7.
+Responsibility for the oversight of financial management of grants received for her/his research projects - 8.
+Involvement in professional activities including, subject to availability of funds, attendance at conferences and seminars in the field of expertise - 9.
+Occasional contributions to the teaching program within the field of the staff member's research - 10.
+Supervision of major honours or postgraduate research projects within the field of the staff member's area of research - 11.
+Various research-related administrative functions; and - 12.
+Attendance at meetings associated with research or the work of the organisational unit to which the research is connected and/or at departmental, school and/or faculty meetings and a major role in planning and committee work